sefeoglu/eu-ai-act-ontology/doc/document.md

 #### Validation

-The ontology was loaded using `rdflib`, and the HermiT reasoner was executed.
+The ontology was loaded using `rdflib`.
 In addition, reasoning was performed within Protégé using the HermiT reasoner.
 Screenshots showing inferred individuals are available in the repository.

 #### Structural Metrics